- Our Blog

 Want to learn more about the benefits and risks of floating-rate loans?

 A 35% allocation to floating-rate loans is pretty significant and higher than we would recommend, but it’s meant to help illustrate the diversifying power of floating-rate loans.
 Other factors, such as where we are in the credit cycle, valuation and the market’s appetite for risk must be considered when investing in bank loans.
-We believe the asset class warrants an allocation, at some level, throughout the entire cycle.
+We believe that many investors should consider an allocation to the asset class, at some level, throughout the entire cycle.

 Floating-rate loans are popular when interest rates are rising, but they may have diversification benefits in any interest-rate environment.